PureAsbestos/Image-palettizer/README.md

 # Image Palettizer
 ![license](https://img.shields.io/github/license/pureasbestos/image-palettizer.svg) ![code size](https://img.shields.io/github/languages/code-size/pureasbestos/image-palettizer.svg) ![version](https://img.shields.io/badge/version-3.1.0--dev-mediumpurple.svg)

 A program that applies a .gpl palette to an image by finding the nearest color in the palette for each pixel using the CIECAM02 UCS color space.
-This provides more accurate-to-eye results than can be achieved with a run of the mill graphics editor.
+This provides more accurate-to-eye results than can be achieved with a run-of-the-mill graphics editor.

 ## Requirements
 Requires Python 3 and the following packages to run from source: